Frequently Asked Questions About Rwanda Safaris & Gorilla Trekking

 What is the minimum age for gorilla trekking?

 The official minimum age for gorilla trekking in Rwanda is 15 years old.
-This rule is strictly enforced by the Rwanda Development Board (RDB) to protect both the children and the gorillas, who are susceptible to human childhood illnesses.
+This rule is strictly enforced by the Rwanda Development Board (RDB) to protect both children and the gorillas, who are susceptible to human childhood illnesses.

-Is gorilla trekking safe?
+Is Rwanda gorilla trekking safe?

 Can elderly travelers or people with disabilities trek gorillas?

 Yes, in many cases.
-Rwanda offers porters and stretcher carrying services for travelers who need physical assistance.
+Rwanda offers porter and stretcher carrying services for travelers who need physical assistance.
+Fitness requirements vary by gorilla group, so advance planning with your safari operator is essential to ensure you are assigned a suitable trekking route.

 What happens if I don’t see the gorillas?